There are many types of tattoo infections that one can get from a tattoo, so it is very important to know about tattoo infections.

 Dusty needles are the most common cause of infection.
 Infection is also possible if the technician is inexperienced and fails to wash their hands, puts on sterilized gloves, or forgets to clean the skin carefully before the tattoo is applied.
 Aftercare is also essential in the days after getting a tattoo.

 What happens if the tattoo gets infected?

 An infected tattoo had redness, swelling, pus, and blistering symptoms.
 If fever or chills accompany your symptoms, you should seek immediate medical care.
-Cure for infected tattoos most often includes a course of antibiotics from your doctor.
-The most common sign of a tattoo infection is red, rash, and bumpy skin around the tattoo area.
+The cure for infected tattoos most often includes a course of antibiotics from your doctor.
+The most common sign of a tattoo infection is red, rashy, and bumpy skin around the tattoo area.
 In some cases, your skin may just be irritated because of the needle, especially for sensitive skin.
 If this is the case, your symptoms should dissolve after a few days

 Will an infected tattoo be ruined?